 Saturday: We urge you to arrive a day early.

-This gives you time to orient yourself to the town and to have dinner with Hugh.
-We’ll meet for appetizers and a no-host dinner at one of San Miguel’s most sophisticated restaurants, Restaurant Moxi at Hotel Matilda.
+This gives you time to orient yourself to the town and to enjoy dinner hosted by Hugh and Teri at one of San Miguel’s most sophisticated restaurants, Restaurant Moxi at Hotel Matilda.

-Sunday: Opening Reception at Casa Sierra Nevada, Dinner at Restaurant Andanza.
+Sunday: Reception at Casa Sierra Nevada, Dinner at Restaurant Andanza.

-Monday: Cooking with Hugh at Sazon, Market Tour, Dinner at MX Restaurant.
+Monday: Cooking with Hugh at Sazon, Market Tour, Cocktail Party.

 Our morning begins as we gather at Sazon, centrally located just one block from the jardin.
-It is in this beautifully arranged indoor/outdoor cooking layout set inside an 18th-century colonial building that we will gather for our cooking.
-All the classes this week are taught by Hugh, are full participation, and are based on a cookbook he is writing featuring innovative Mexican cooking that can be easily duplicated in North American homes.
-The class today specializes in chiles, peppers, salsas, and the world of avocados.
-We’ll spend about two hours cooking together, followed by lunch served in the garden courtyard.
-After lunch we will be led by the Executive Chef of the Sierra Nevada, Emanuel Cervantes, on a market tour where we will gather ingredients for the Tuesday morning cooking class.
+It is in this beautifully arranged indoor/outdoor cooking layout set inside an 18th-century colonial building that we gather for our cooking.
+All the classes this week are taught by Hugh, are full participation, and are based on Hugh and Teri's cookbook Mexican Flavors.
+We spend about two hours cooking, followed by lunch served in the garden courtyard.
+After lunch Teri leads all participants on a market tour where we gather ingredients for the Tuesday morning cooking class.
 Remainder of the afternoon free.
 In the early evening we are the guests of Bill and Heidi LeVasseur at their beautiful home.
 Bill has assembled one of the largest mask collections in Mexico, and Heidi has an extensive textile collection.
 They introduce us to the world of Mexican folk art as we drink margaritas and enjoy a large selection of traditional Mexican foods.
 (L,D)

-Thursday: DaNisha Gallery, Cooking Class, Lunch at Rancho de la Capilla, a Visit to Mayer Schacter and Susan Page's Folk Art Gallery.
+Wednesday: Optional Horseback Riding, DaNisha Gallery, Cooking and Lunch at Rancho de la Capilla, a Visit to Mayer Schacter and Susan Page's Folk Art Gallery.

-Friday: Cooking with Hugh at Sazon, Jewelry Shopping, Graduation Dinner at The Restaurant.
+Friday: Cooking with Hugh at Sazon, Jewelry Shopping, Graduation Dinner.

-This morning we meet a little earlier in the morning at Sazon for a Mexican cooking class taught by Hugh.
-There are many famous regional dishes in Colonial Mexico, and we will make six of these (small tastes of each!).
+This morning we meet at Sazon for our last cooking class, which features several different mole sauces.
 The afternoon hours are free for you to take care of last-minute shopping or enjoy other adventures.
 Our evening begins with a visit to the beautiful home of jeweler Bill Harris and Howard Haynes.
-We’ll tour the property, enjoy a glass of wine, hear their wonderful stories of life in San Miguel, and jewelry shop!
+We tour the property, enjoy a glass of wine, hear their wonderful stories of life in San Miguel, and shop for jewelry!
 Then we go for our “Graduation Dinner” to The Restaurant at Sollano #16.
 This is San Miguel’s top restaurant.
-Chef-Owner Donnie Masterton will do a dinner blending both rustic and refined Mexican country cooking—all dishes not on the menu and cooked by Donnie for us.
-As we savor the food, we’ll lift our glasses, make farewell toasts, and recall our adventures.
+Chef-Owner Donnie Masterton creates a dinner blending both rustic and refined Mexican country cooking—all dishes not on the menu and cooked by Donnie.
+As we savor the food, we lift our glasses, make farewell toasts, and recall our adventures.
 (L,D)